 - Open door service

 Support group for parents of children with additional, special and complex needs including learning difficulties.
-Meet the last Wednesday of each month term time only.
-10.30am – 12.30pm
+The group meets on the last Wednesday of each month, term time only – 10.30am – 12.30pm.
+Occasional guest speakers or meet for support.

 Sunset House, Main Road, Friskney, Boston, PE22 8QS